EliasC/EliasC.github.io/README.md

 Research
 ========

+I am an assistant professor at Uppsala University, working on programming languages, semantics and type systems. (if this paragraph looks short, it is because I just started.
+More info will be added soon)

-I am a post-doc researcher in [David Broman](https://www.kth.se/profile/dbro){:target="blank"}'s [group](https://www.kth.se/scs/mcs){:target="blank"} at [KTH](http://www.kth.se){:target="blank"}, working on
+Before that I was a post-doc researcher in [David Broman](https://www.kth.se/profile/dbro){:target="blank"}'s [group](https://www.kth.se/scs/mcs){:target="blank"} at [KTH](http://www.kth.se){:target="blank"}, working on